encircled/Joiner/README.md

 ## Result projection

 By default, `find` and `findOne` return an object(s) of type passed to `from` method.
 Customizing of result projection is possible using `Q.select` method.
-Finding the active phone number of John:
+Selecting a single object, for example the active phone number of John:

 ```java
 String number = joiner.findOne(Q.select(phone.number)